deathaplenty/OoS-MinimalSwordSlashes/Manipulations.md

 ## Fist Ring Manip
 ---
 We need a better one, but this one is known now.
+You appear to need at least 10 rupees.

 1. Start at know-it-all birds house outside entrance.
 2. Save and hard reset